Cyprus Wedding Traditions Complete Guide for Modern Couples

 Religious ceremony options in Cyprus:

-- Muslim: 95% of Turkish Cypriot weddings
+- Muslim: Standard for Turkish Cypriot weddings

 - Other denominations: Available with prior arrangements